 Some of the takeaways of this parenting book include:

-The best of Asian parenting practices — such as how to teach children math, or raise tech-healthy kids
+The best of Asian parenting practices, such as how to teach children math, build a language-rich home, and raise tech-healthy kids.

-Teaching your child to broaden his or her attention span
+Teaching your child to broaden their attention span.

 Helping your child see failure as a learning experience

-In this book, Thiagarajan synthesizes an extensive body of research on child education and Asian parenting both to provide accessible and practical guidelines for parents.
+In Beyond the Tiger Mom, Thiagarajan synthesizes an extensive body of research on child education and Asian parenting both to provide accessible and practical guidelines for parents.